-The purpose of these administrative regulations ("Administrative Regulations") is to permit and govern a second pilot program to test the deployment and use of shared mobility device services within the City of Santa Monica.
+The purpose of these administrative regulations ("Administrative Regulations") is to permit and govern shared mobility device services within the City of Santa Monica ("the City").
+The regulations set the specific conditions under which Shared Mobility vendors ("Operators") may operate in the City and establish measurable expectations for their performance.